NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Thanks everyone for the call today!
 I'm excited to have many of you back working on this and some new faces as well :slightly_smiling_face:.
 Some good news francescacoo  helped to debug the problem and now Jekyll functions well again :slightly_smiling_face:

+9/13/2017 8:41 PM

+ **ryanlintott** :

+ >Sorry I couldn't make it.
+I'm still in Norway until the 20th but I'll be happy to help out again once I'm back.